 Collaborative Divorce Practice

-There are alternatives to the standard "adversarial" litigated divorce.
-The Collaborative Divorce Model is one such alternative.
-At Law Offices of Russo & Prince, we offer you the opportunity to be personally represented by a skilled and experienced family law attorney, without the stress and costs associated with going to court.
-We also offer collaborative alternatives to litigation in all family law matters - including those dealing with child custody and parenting.
-See our Collaborative Law Practice FAQs page for further information.
+At Law Offices of Russo & Prince, we offer you the opportunity to be personally represented by a skilled and experienced family law attorney without the stress and costs associated with going to court.
+We offer collaborative alternatives to litigation in all family law matters - including child custody and parenting disputes.
+See our Collaborative Law Practice FAQs page for an extensive break-down of the collaborative practice, or collaborative divorce, process.

 Collaborative Divorce is a solutions-oriented approach to marital dissolution that seeks to preserve the long-term interests of families.
 In Collaborative Practice, couples who have decided to end their marriage work with a team of specially trained professionals to avoid the arbitrary and uncertain outcomes of litigation and achieve a divorce settlement that best meets the specific needs of both parties -- and their children.
 Within the Collaborative Divorce model, you have an entire interdisciplinary team to assist you in finding a constructive (rather than a destructive) way for spouses and their children to transition into a new phase of their lives.